sushiibot/sushii-bot/README.md

 ## Installation

-1. Download the latest version from the [releases](releases) page, currently only supporting x86_64-unknown-linux-gnu.
+1. Download the latest version from the [releases](releases) page or the download an artifact on [Azure Pipelines](https://dev.azure.com/dlee3/dlee3/dlee3%20Team/_build?definitionId=1&_a=summary), currently only supporting Linux.
+Sushii should work on Windows and other platforms but it is untested and unsupported.
 2. Allow the file to be executed.
     ```bash
     chmod +x x86_64-unknown-linux-gnu